Zambia exported US$6.9 billion worth of goods around the globe in 2019, down -0.4% since 2015 and down -23.2% from 2018 to 2019..

 It would be unrealistic for any exporting nation to expect across-the-board positive trade balances with all its importing partners.
 Similarly, that export country doesn’t necessarily post a negative trade balance with each individual partner with which it exchanges exports and imports.

-Among Zambia’s trading partners that cause the greatest negative trade balances, Zambian deficits with India (up 268.8%), United Arab Emirates (up 178.8%) and United States (up 75%) grew at the fastest pace from 2017 to 2018.
+Among Zambia’s trading partners that cause the greatest negative trade balances, Zambian deficits with United Arab Emirates (up 92.5%), Tanzania (up 52.9%) and Japan (up 42.1%) grew at the fastest percentage pace from 2018 to 2019.
+In addition, Zambia trading with the United Kingdom resulted in a -$97.8 million deficit in 2019 in contrast to a $167.4 million surplus one year earlier.

 These cashflow deficiencies clearly indicate Zambia’s competitive disadvantages with the above countries, but also represent key opportunities for Zambia to develop country-specific strategies to strengthen its overall position in international trade.